tbaranes/Portfolio_iOS/README.md

 * [@tbaranes](https://github.com/tbaranes/) on github

-Licence
+License
 ------

 Portfolio_iOS is under the Apache license.
-See the MIT Licence file for more information.
+See the MIT License file for more information.